This is how the candidate lost his job offer

 • Avoid oversharing personal details that can quietly work against you throughout the process

-• Prompt the company to put the offer in writing—so you’re not negotiating based on verbal comments you can’t point back to or hold them to
+• Prompt the company to put the offer in writing so that you’re not negotiating based on verbal comments you can’t point back to or hold them to

-• Co-write your emails with you at every step, using language and tactics that are working in today’s market—constantly informed by what we’re seeing across our client base and evolving in real time
+• Co-write your emails with you at every step, using language and tactics that are working in today’s market.
+We frequently update and evolve this language based on what we’re seeing across our client base.

 Negotiations don’t start after you receive the written offer.
 They start the moment you hit “Apply” on that job application.

-If you’re currently interviewing - or thinking about it - book a free call with us.
+If you’re currently in the job search or about to start, book a free call with us.
 We’d rather help you now than do a post-mortem later.

 Until next week,